 The Sousse region was one of the finest producers of mosaics in the ancient world.
 This museum houses some remarkable examples: they will transport you to the universe of the Romans.

 Admire the portraits of Neptune and the god Ocean, follow the victory procession of Dionysus, spot the amusing scene of a Nile crocodile swallowing a donkey, or hear a toga-garbed actor make a declamation… but don’t let yourself be seduced by Medusa’s gaze!

 Via motorway or via train, visit Monastir, a city famous for its Ribat.
 Unlike the small Ribat of Sousse, the one in Monastir was enlarged throughout the centuries.
 Today it is an imposing fortress standing facing the sea.
 Superb viewing point from its lookout tower, and small museum.
 Read more.

-The first Muslim capital of the Maghreb has preserved a number of illustrious monuments (Great Mosque, Aghlabid Basins, Sidi Shabi Mausoleum…) and a magnificent medina, declared World Heritage Sites.
+The first Muslim capital of the Maghreb has preserved a number of illustrious monuments (Great Mosque, Aghlabid Basins, Sidi Sahbi Mausoleum…) and a magnificent medina, declared World Heritage Sites by Unesco.
 Read more.

 On a narrow peninsula, small white houses press against the coastline.
 A Turkish fort, a marine cemetery, white sand beaches… Mahdia has a unique charm.
 Read more.

 A major coastal resort, Hammamet is worth a visit for its charming medina surrounded by ramparts.

 The neighbouring city, Nabeul, is a major centre for handicrafts: pottery, wrought iron, rush mats...
 Read more.